Vyxal/Vyncode/README.md

 # Vyncode
-Vyxal but it's a fracitonal byte compressor
+Vyxal but it's a fractional byte compressor

 ## Offline usage: